MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 12. Click **Publish** at the top right and wait for the publishing to complete.

-13. Click **Back** at the top left of the screen.
-You should now be back to the Visit entity Forms Tab.
+13. If the edit view opened in a new tab, close the tab.
+Otherwise, click **Back** at the top left of the screen.
+You should now be back to the
+     Visit entity Forms Tab.

 ## Task \#2: Edit Visit Views